hdanao86/MKPITS_Harshal_Danao_Java_Mar_2021/README.md

 431-Example of Deadlock in java

-24 - may(432 to 456) totla 24 programs on arraylist and awt with swing.
+24  may(432 to 456) total 24 programs on arraylist and awt with swing.

 456-Array list programs and other ways

+25 may (456 to 483) total 27 programs on linkedlist

+483-Linkedlist,Hashset,LinkedHashset,differnce between arraylist and linkedlist,treeset.